SupplyChainSimulation/SupplyNetPy/docs/about.md

 # About SupplyNetPy

-SupplyNetPy is an open-source Python library for modelling and simulation of supply chains and inventory problems.
-It is built on Python's SimPy library, and particularly tailored to model and simulate supply chains.
+SupplyNetPy is an open-source Python library specifically developed for modeling and simulating supply chains and inventory problems.
+Built on Python's SimPy library, it allows users to easily build arbitrarily complex supply chain inventory networks by creating instances of built-in components and configuring them.